 "You are out of this world!
 Your patience, peace, and pixie-like energy has been so uplifting and refreshing.
 I am so grateful to have someone so motivated to ignite the healing in others in my life."

--Doriane Swaine, playwright and lead actress in Daymares and Nightdreams at the Manhattan Reparatory Theatre, my first on stage production when I moved to NYC three years ago.
+-Doriane Swaine, playwright and lead actress in Daymares and Nightdreams at the Manhattan Reparatory Theatre, my first on stage production when I moved to NYC four years ago.

 More fun facts: I spent ten days in the neurology ward at the Military Hospital in Budapest, Hungary, and guess what!
 They have gluten free options.
 I had a plant graveyard in my college freshman year dorm room.
 I got toilet paper stuck to my roller skate the at the fourth grade Halloween party, and three years later won the gold medal in my division at the USA Roller Sports National Championships in Lincoln, Nebraska.
 And I'm very good at the game "Two Truths and a Lie," so luckily you just got three Truths.

 Here is another Truth: I think you could be fun and meaningful to collaborate with.
 Say hi.